Agile software development: Lack of sponsor support

 Agile software development is often implemented as a grassroots effort in organizations by software development teams trying to optimize their development processes and ensure consistency in the software development life cycle.
 By not having sponsor support, teams may face difficulties and resistance from business partners, other development teams and management.
 Additionally, they may suffer without appropriate funding and resources.
 This increases the likelihood of failure.

 Insufficient training

 A survey performed by VersionOne found respondents cited insufficient training as the most significant cause for failed agile implementations Teams have fallen into the trap of assuming the reduced processes of agile software development compared to other approaches such as waterfall means that there are no actual rules for agile software development.

 Product owner role is not properly filled

 The product owner is responsible for representing the business in the development activity and is often the most demanding role.

-A common mistake is to have the product owner role filled by someone from the development team.
+A common mistake is to fill the product owner role with someone from the development team.
 This requires the team to make its own decisions on prioritization without real feedback from the business.
 They try to solve business issues internally or delay work as they reach outside the team for direction.
 This often leads to distraction and a breakdown in collaboration.